scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 Fundamental combustion experiments typically study the behavior of fuels in idealized configuratinos at conditions relevant to applications in transporation, aerospace, or power generation.
-These produce useful data for validating chemical kinetic models, which in turn can be used to simulate more complex applications such as internal combustion or gas turbine engines.
+These produce useful data for validating chemical kinetic models, which in turn can support simulations of more complex applications such as internal combustion or gas turbine engines.
 The autoignition delay of a fuel/oxidizer mixture represents the time required for the mixture to ignite (i.e., experience a rapid increase in temperature and corresponding consumption of fuel and oxidizer) after arriving at a specified initial state.
-Autoignition occurs in many practical applications, such as knock in spark-ignition engines or ignition in compression-ignition and gas turbine engines, and so ignition delay measurements provide useful validation measures for models aimed at capturing such phenomena.
+Autoignition occurs in practical applications such as knock in spark-ignition engines or ignition in compression-ignition and gas turbine engines, and so ignition delay measurements provide useful validation measures for models aimed at capturing such phenomena.